thatcherfreeman/utility-dctls/README.md

 **Show Luminance Vector**: If checked, just outputs the RGB weights of the generated luminance vector, you can take the dot product of this color and your input color to compute the luminance.

-## Matrix Tester
+## Matrix
 Multiplies the RGB values of the input by a 3x3 matrix with the specified entries.
 Supports negative values.
+Given your input $x = [r, g, b]^T$, this computes $f(x) = Ax$.
+If you choose to preserve neutrals, then we will ensure that the rows of $A$ sum to 1.0, so please make sure the matrix doesn't have rows of zeros if you intend to use that feature.

+### DCTL Parameters
+**Red/Green/Blue => Red/Green/Blue**: Indicates the coefficient corresponding to how much of the left hand side (input) channel will be included in the right hand side channel (output).
+The entries ending with "=> Red" are the first row of the matrix, the entries ending in "=> Green" are the second row, etc.

+**Preserve Neutral**: Sends $(1, 1, 1)$ through the matrix and applies RGB gain to the output to ensure that $(1, 1, 1)$ is ultimately returned.

 ## Photon Noise DCTL